constantm/constant.meiring.nz/_posts/2022-08-04-playing-with-stable-diffusion.md

 start .
 ```

 The last line above should have opened up an Explorer window.
-Open up `stablediffusion.py` in your favorite editor (i recommend [Visual Studio](https://code.visualstudio.com) Code](https://code.visualstudio.com)), and paste in the following Python code:
+Open up `stablediffusion.py` in your favorite editor (I recommend [Visual Studio Code](https://code.visualstudio.com)), and paste in the following Python code:

 ```python
 import torch